Brian Dayett: Coaching career

 Dayett began a coaching career in 1997, managing the Will County Cheetahs of the independent Heartland League.
 He managed the same club, renamed the Cook County Cheetahs, in 1998, and led them to win the league's championship.
 He entered the affiliated coaching ranks in 2000 when he managed the Carolina League's Winston-Salem Warthogs, the Class A-Advanced affiliate of the Chicago White Sox.
 The club placed fourth (last) in the Southern Division with a 68–71 (.489) record.

 In 2002, Dayett served as hitting coach for the Michigan Battle Cats, the Class A affiliate of the Houston Astros in the Midwest League.
 He served in the same capacity with their Class A-Short Season Tri-City ValleyCats of the New York–Penn League in 2003.
 He coached Houston's hitters in the South Atlantic League (SAL) with the Class A Lexington Legends in 2004.
 He joined the Texas Rangers organization in 2005, serving as hitting coach for the Midwest League's Class A Clinton LumberKings though 2008.
 He continued in the same role with the SAL's Hickory Crawdads in 2009 and the Northwest League (Class A) Spokane Indians in 2010 and 2011.
 From 2012 to 2014, he was a roving Special Assignment Coach in the Rangers organization.

 Following the resignation of Rangers manager Ron Washington in early September 2014, Dayett filled a vacancy on the Rangers' coaching staff for the rest of the season.

-Personal life
+Personal life and death

+After retiring from baseball he lived in Winchester, Tennessee, with his wife and two sons.

 Dayett was diagnosed with Parkinson's disease in 2000.
-He has retired from baseball and lives in Winchester, Tennessee, with his wife and two sons.
+He died from complications of the disease at his home in Winchester on September 7, 2025, at the age of 68.